walb-linux/walb-tools/doc/python.md

 ## Remote command execution

 Several functions and classes supports remote command execution using `RunCommand` interface.
-However, default configuration don't permit remote command execution.
-If you want to execute remote command, you should `make` with `ENABLE_EXEC_PROTOCOL=1` .
+However, the default configuration does not permit remote command execution.
+If you want to execute remote command, you should run `make` with `ENABLE_EXEC_PROTOCOL=1` .

 See `RunCommand` type in `walb.py`.